BlowsMeAway Productions

 The perfect solution to in-performance volume management for low-impedance microphones.

 After introducing my Vintage control, I began to get requests for a suitable control for low impedance microphones.
 It took me a year to design and develop this control, but I am now using it in my performances and can't understand how I lived without it.
-I sing and play acoustically through the same microphone - a Shure SM-58.
+Do you sing and play acoustically through the same microphone - a Shure SM-58 perhaps?
 When I sing, I like the mic very close to my lips for that "proximity effect."
 However at this level it isn't "hot" enough to play acoustic harp with my hands cupped in front of the mic.
 And that means I can't get that great hand-wah sound.
-Now with the control, I simply set the PA up hot enough for my harp playing, and reduce the volume a little when I sing so I can get close.
+With a volume control at the mic, I simply set the PA up hot enough for my harp playing, and reduce the volume a little when I sing so I can get close.
 Voila!

 You don't even have to play harp to like this control!